biopython/biopython.github.io/wiki/BioSQL.md

 ---------------------

-Because there are so many ways you could have setup your BioSQL database, you have to tell the unit test a few bits of information.
-You need to find Biopython's BioSQL test script under Tests/test\_BioSQL.py and fill in the following fields - based on the setup described above:
+Because there are so many ways you could have setup your BioSQL database, you my have to tell the unit test a few bits of information.
+If you have followed these instructions, then the unit test should just work (using CVS, what will be the next release after Biopython 1.44).

+If you have done things differently (e.g. PostgreSQL instead of MySQL, or using a different database username and password), then you need to edit the script Tests/setup\_BioSQL.py and fill in the following fields:

 ``` python
 DBDRIVER = 'MySQLdb'